 Can three people of such different temperaments ever find their way to a more perfect Paradise?

-A Rational Arrangement is serialized on rowyn.livejournal.com from May 2015 through March 2016.
+A Rational Arrangement appears as a serial on rowyn.livejournal.com, starting with this entry.
+It ran from May 2015 through March 2016.
 It's also available in serial form at rationalarrangement.com.

 A Prequel, a Sequel, and a Parallel: